-- Maintenance of the infrastructure to improve reliability infrastructure network, - Manage employee related cost to be within the norm. - Capitalize and explore on available funding mix Budgeted to technical reports. - Ensure operational efficiency to achieve service delivery. - Implementation of Cost containment and revenue enhancement strategies - Attract investment in the Town. - Capitalize DBSA and Exxaro non lending support.
+- Maintenance of the infrastructure to improve reliability infrastructure network, - Manage employee related cost to be within the norm by appointing only critical Positions

+- Accelerate grant funded Projects. - Ensure operational efficiency to achieve service delivery. - Implementation of Cost containment and revenue enhancement strategies - Fastrack the implementation of Investment summit packages